 Believe it our not, this mosaic is fairly easy to make.
 The trick to creating a mosaic like this is in gather lots of lovely colourful materials to add detail, colour and texture.
 Going over the top is all part of the fun!

 Here are the project instructions plus techniques for you to create a mosaic in the same style.

 This is an indoor project that is not suitable for areas where it will be exposed to moisture or water, as it is not waterproof.
 As wood is porous the mirror base needs to be sealed before tiling.
 A mixture of Weldbond adhesive & water can be used as the sealer in a ratio of 1 part Weld bond to 5 parts water, apply two coats allowing each coat to dry thoroughly (30 minutes to 1 hour).
 Coat the area where you will be tiling by using a paint brush.

 The Weldbond adhesive can be applied either directly to the mirror base or painted individually onto the back of the tiles.
 By far the quickest method is to paint the adhesive onto the mirror base.
 When using this method apply to small sections at a time to avoid the adhesive drying out.
 When the tiles have been laid allow the adhesive to cure for 24 hours before applying the grout.
 Run you hand over the tiles to ensure they are all firmly adhered before grouting.
 If any are loose, remove them and re-adhere.

 The majority of the tiles / materials have been applied to this mirror using Weldbond but some tiles / materials required cement adhesive to be used.

 You can add height to objects by applying cement based adhesive to the back of the object or some liquid nails.
 For this project I 'buttered' the back of the metal butterflies with cement based adhesive and gently placed them onto the base until the height was level with the other tiles.

-The same technique was used to give the millefiori cabochons height and a white background as they are semi transparent.
+The same technique was used to give height to object and a white background for semi transparent objects.

 Using Chain Ball